michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0141.md

 ### Definition
 - adj: unthinking; prompted by (or as if by) instinct
 ### Family
+- instinctive: instinctively+
-instinctive: instinctively+;instinct: instinctive, instinctly, instincts
+- instinct: instinctive, instinctly, instincts
 ### Examples
 - Maybe he hopes Mr. Putin will see him as a kindred spirit: Big hombre, instinctive nationalist, zero use for liberals and their pieties.
 - Instead, some of them grew eccentric and adventurous, impulsive and experimental, instinctive and personal — at times, bordering on avant-garde.